degville/docs-cloud/en/install-juju.md

 The `oauth1` credential value is the MAAS API key for the `admin` user.
 To retrieve this, login to the MAAS web UI and click on the `admin` username near the top right.
-This will show the user preferences page and the top field will hold your MAAS keys:
+This will show the user preferences page.
+The top field will hold your MAAS keys:

 ![MAAS API key][install-juju_maaskey]

-Copy and paste this key into the terminal.
+Copy and paste this key into the terminal and press return.
 You will be informed that credentials have been added for cloud `mymaas`.

 You can check the cloud definition has been added with the `juju clouds` command, and you can list credentials with the `juju credentials` command.